Ten elements of news and newsworthiness

 - Impact

-Whether it's a peaceful protest that encompasses five city blocks or a 52-car pileup on the pike, the more people involved in the event, the more newsworthy it is.
-Similarly, the number of people affected by the event will affect its newsworthiness, whether it's an adjustment of minimum wage or an alleged outbreak of Ebola.
+Whether it's a peaceful protest encompassing five city blocks or a 52-car pileup on the interstate, the more people involved in the event, the more newsworthy it is.
+Similarly, the number of people affected by the event will affect its newsworthiness, whether it's an adjustment of minimum wage, an alleged outbreak of Ebola, or a new technological advancement.

 And remember: "Just the facts, ma’am."